Skip to main content

 Who in my organization should I engage when designing and implementing TCM?

-Implementing TCM requires cooperation between the acute care setting and outpatient provider to review and redesign processes and workflows.
-Leadership and medical staff in the practice and acute care setting should champion the change.
+Implementing TCM requires cooperation between the acute care facility and outpatient provider to review and, potentially, redesign processes and workflows.
+Leadership and medical staff in the practice and acute care facility should champion the change.
 Nursing staff should be involved in designing the process.
 Working with coding and billing staff prior to implementation is important for developing complete documentation and systems to bill for the service.

 Are there any special considerations for Rural Health Clinic (RHC) and Federally Qualified Health Center (FQHC) billing for TCM?